functionland/docs/docs/functionyard/hardware/fxblox-hardware-rpi.md

 1. Download the latest iOS/Android app.
 2. Follow prompts to create password and connect Metamask.
-3. On the authorize blox screen wait for 15 seconds and a "skip" button apperas. click that to skip the authorization and then click yes to confirm. [** * **](#troubleshoot)
+3. On the authorize blox screen wait for 15 seconds and a "skip" button appears in the bottom left. click that to skip the authorization and then click yes to confirm. [** * **](#troubleshoot)
 4. Connect Blox to wifi. [** * **](#troubleshoot)
 5. Now, wait 24 hours for the update to install. [** * **](#troubleshoot)
 6. With new version installed, you can proceed with the [normal upgrading process.](#step-1-download-the-firmware)

 ### Troubleshoot
 * You may need to wait somewhere between 20-30 seconds for the button to appear.
-* You may not get a `setup complete` message afer connecting to wifi, because you don't have the latest firmware version.
+* You may not get a `setup complete` message after connecting to wifi, because you don't have the latest firmware version.
 Check your router settings to see if it connected properly.
 * We recommend waiting 24 hours, because there are no indicators for when it is completed.
+* If the blox stays in blue/white color for a long time after reboot, or does not connect to wifi and neither shows FxBlox hotspot or you rebooted during hte update and think it is broken, you need to do a full re-image by following the [instructions here](fxblox-hardware-rpi-reimage.md)